vianna-research/website/pages/04_cal-symposium-2015/travel.md

 --------------------------------------
 ### IBIS Hotel Hannover - Medical Park

 The IBIS Hotel  is located at Medical Park Hannover right next to the Medical School Hannover.
 To get to the Conference Center Schloss Herrenhausen you have two options.
 You can either go to the bus station 'Nobelring' almost in front of the hotel, take one of the *buses (123, 137)*, change at the bus/tram station 'Misburger Straße' to *tram No. 4* towards 'Garbsen'.
-The other option is to walk to the tram station 'Medizinische Hochschule' where you can directly take *tram No. 4* towards 'Garbsen'. *Tram no. 4* will bring you directly to the Conference Center Schloss Herrenhausen.
+The other option is to walk to the tram station 'Medizinische Hochschule' where you can directly take *tram no. 4* towards 'Garbsen'. *Tram no. 4* will bring you directly to the Conference Center Schloss Herrenhausen.
 It is only a 22 min tram ride.
 Of course, we will provide tickets for public transfer.

 ![IBIS](04_cal-symposium-2015/travel/ibis_and_map.png){.img-rounded}